Errors, Exceptions and Warnings#

 TypeError: can only concatenate str (not "int") to str

 The last line of the error message indicates what happened.
-Exceptions come in different types, and the type is printed as part of the message: the types in the examples are ZeroDivisionError, NameError and TypeError.
+Exceptions come in different types, and the type is printed as part of the message.
+The types in the above examples are ZeroDivisionError, NameError and TypeError.
 The string printed as the exception type is the name of the built-in exception that occurred.

 The rest of the line provides detail based on the type of exception and what caused it.